 The following standards will apply to any such hearing, whether before an Administrator or a Student Conduct Panel:

-- The Respondent shall have the right to present witnesses and evidence to the Student Conduct Administrator or panel, as well as to submit questions to be asked of any witnesses.
+- The Respondent and Complainant (where applicable) shall have the right to present witnesses and evidence to the Student Conduct Administrator or panel, as well as to submit questions to be asked of any witnesses.
 This questioning may take place through the submission of written questions to the panel or Student Conduct Administrator for consideration; however, the parties’ Advisor may actively advise and assist in drafting those questions.
 The Student Conduct Administrator or panel shall ask the questions as written, and will limit questions only if they are unrelated to determining the validity of the charge leveled against the Respondent(s).
 In any event, the Student Conduct Administrator or panel must document the reason for not asking any particular questions.